-The report, The digital supply chain’s missing link: focus, says that while 50% of organisations surveyed for the report considered supply chain digitisation to be one of their top three corporate priorities, 86% had failed to get projects beyond the testing stage because they did not prepare adequately.
+The report, The digital supply chain’s missing link: focus, says that while 50% of organizations surveyed for the report considered supply chain digitization to be one of their top three corporate priorities, 86% had failed to get projects beyond the testing stage because they did not prepare adequately.

-Capgemini surveyed supply chain executives from more than 1,000 organisations across manufacturing, consumer and retail sectors.
-Around 80% of the organisations had revenues exceeding US$1 billion in FY 2017.
+Capgemini surveyed supply chain executives from more than 1,000 organizations across manufacturing, consumer and retail sectors.
+Around 80% of the organizations had revenues exceeding US$1 billion in FY 2017.

-“While most large organisations clearly grasp the importance of supply chain digitisation, few appear to have implemented the necessary mechanisms and procedures to turn it into a reality,” said Dharmendra Patwardhan, head of the digital supply chain practice for business services at Capgemini.
+“While most large organizations clearly grasp the importance of supply chain digitization, few appear to have implemented the necessary mechanisms and procedures to turn it into a reality,” said Dharmendra Patwardhan, head of the digital supply chain practice for business services at Capgemini.